-SUPPORTING DOCUMENTATION CHECKLIST USE THE BELOW CHECKLIST TO ENSURE THE PROJECT APPLICATION IS COMPLETE (for information specific to each item, refer to the RTP Application Guide).
-SPECIFIC LOCATION MAP DRAFT MEMORANDUM OF AGREEMENT (if project is on public land) AERIAL PHOTO WITH PROJECT SITE PLAN FINANCIAL ASSURANCE LETTER □ SCHEMATIC PLAN RESOLUTION FROM GOVERNING BODY SIGNED LETTERS OF COMMITMENT OR INTENT TO DONATE LETTERS OF INTENT TO LEASE/SELL/DONATE REAL PROPERTY □ SIGNED LETTER OF SUPPORT (if project is on public land) PROOF OF LAND OWNERSHIP OR LEASEHOLDER/EASEMENT RIGHTS PROOF OF PUBLIC INVOLVEMENT E-VERIFY (both Federal and State) PHOTOGRAPHS OF PROJECT AREA COPY OF RELEVANT PORTION OF COMPREHENSIVE OR MASTER PLAN EXISTING TRAIL MAP ENVIRONMENTAL REVIEW (if applicable) If recommended for funding, a signed Memorandum of Agreement will have to be executed.

-CERTIFICATION OF RESPONSIBLE PERSON

-A RESPONSIBLE OFFICIAL FROM THE SPONSORING ORGANIZATION MUST SIGN AND DATE THE APPLICATION.
+SUPPORTING DOCUMENTATION CHECKLIST USE THE BELOW CHECKLIST TO ENSURE THE PROJECT APPLICATION IS COMPLETE (for information specific to each item, refer to the RTP Application Guide). □ SPECIFIC LOCATION MAP □ DRAFT MEMORANDUM OF AGREEMENT (if project is on public land) ☐ AERIAL PHOTO WITH PROJECT SITE PLAN ☐ FINANCIAL ASSURANCE LETTER □ SCHEMATIC PLAN □ RESOLUTION FROM GOVERNING BODY □ SIGNED LETTERS OF COMMITMENT OR INTENT TO DONATE □ LETTERS OF INTENT TO LEASE/SELL/DONATE REAL PROPERTY □ SIGNED LETTER OF SUPPORT (if project is on public land) □ PROOF OF LAND OWNERSHIP OR LEASEHOLDER/EASEMENT RIGHTS BUSINESS ENTITY CERTIFICATION, ENROLLMENT DOCUMENTATION, AND AFFIDAVIT OF WORK AUTHORIZATION (State and Federal E-Verification) □ PROOF OF PUBLIC INVOLVEMENT □ PHOTOGRAPHS OF PROJECT AREA □ COPY OF RELEVANT PORTION OF COMPREHENSIVE OR MASTER PLAN □ EXISTING TRAIL MAP If recommended for funding, a signed Memorandum of Agreement will have to be executed.
+CERTIFICATION OF RESPONSIBLE PERSON A RESPONSIBLE OFFICIAL FROM THE SPONSORING ORGANIZATION MUST SIGN AND DATE THE APPLICATION.
 APPLICATIONS WITHOUT SIGNATURE WILL NOT BE SCORED.
 "I hereby certify that the information contained in this application packet is true and correct to the best of my knowledge.
 I understand that the application will be rated solely on the information provided on the application and in the enclosed supporting documentation.
 The submission of incorrect information and the lack of required documentation can result in this application being withdrawn from consideration for funding."
+SIGNATURE TITLE PRINTED NAME DATE SUBMIT COMPLETED APPLICATION Submit two (2) copies of the application and supporting documentation to the Grants Management Section (address below): Missouri Department of Natural Resources Division of State Parks Grants Management Section Attn: RTP Planner PO Box 176 1659 E. Elm Street